-The atomic bomb, and nuclear bombs, are powerful weapons that use nuclear reactions as their source of explosive energy.
+The atomic bomb and nuclear bombs are powerful weapons that use nuclear reactions as their source of explosive energy.
 Scientists first developed nuclear weapons technology during World War II.
-Atomic bombs have been used only twice in war—both times by the United States against Japan at the end of World War II.
+Atomic bombs have been used only twice in war—both times by the United States against Japan at the end of World War II, in Hiroshima and Nagasaki.
 A period of nuclear proliferation followed that war, and during the Cold War, the United States and the Soviet Union vied for supremacy in a global nuclear arms race.

 Nuclear Bombs and Hydrogen Bombs

 A discovery by nuclear physicists in a laboratory in Berlin, Germany, in 1938 made the first atomic bomb possible, after Otto Hahn, Lise Meitner and Fritz Strassman discovered nuclear fission.

 In nuclear fission, the nucleus of an atom of radioactive material splits into two or more smaller nuclei, which causes a sudden, powerful release of energy.
 The discovery of nuclear fission opened up the possibility of nuclear technologies, including weapons.

 Atomic bombs get their energy from fission reactions.
 Thermonuclear weapons, or hydrogen bombs, rely on a combination of nuclear fission and nuclear fusion.
 Nuclear fusion is another type of reaction in which two lighter atoms combine to release energy.

 The Manhattan Project was the code name for the American-led effort to develop a functional atomic bomb during World War II.
 The project was started in response to fears that German scientists had been working on a weapon using nuclear technology since the 1930s.